"Old West"Country's Best, July / August of 2010

-The house is the result of a collaboration between M.T.N Architects and its partner, PrecisionCraft Log & Timber Homes; Kearns, McGinnis and Vandeberg, Inc.; Lone Star Interior Design; and, of course, the homeowners.
+The house is the result of a collaboration between M.T.N Design and its partner, PrecisionCraft Log & Timber Homes; Kearns, McGinnis and Vandeberg, Inc.; Lone Star Interior Design; and, of course, the homeowners.

 The two-story Idaho log home has a master suite on the main level, and two bedrooms and a roomy loft on the upper level.
 Downstairs, living and dining areas adjoin the kitchen, making a large open space.
 An angled bump-out, or prow, in the living/dining area offers dramatic views of the mountains and valley through two stories of glass.
 Outside, a porch that encircles the main level more than doubles the 2,243 square feet of living space, creating plenty of room to store firewood and fishing gear, as well as to relax under cover.

-The log portion of the handcrafted home was designed by M.T.N Architects and assembled at PrecisionCraft before it was moved to the site and completed.
+The log portion of the handcrafted home was designed by M.T.N Design and assembled at PrecisionCraft before it was moved to the site and completed.

 “It’s a handcrafted house,” the architect explains.
 “Each log is a natural log with its own dimensions and taper.
 Our craftsmen here in the yard, once we’ve put together a set of plans, cut all the notches and stack the logs by hand.
 Once it’s all erected and put together, we break it down and truck it to the site and re-erect it.”